Valley of the T. rex

 Valley of the T. rex is a Discovery Channel documentary, featuring paleontologist Jack Horner, that aired on September 10, 2001.
 The program shows Horner with his digging team as they travel to Hell Creek Formation in search for dinosaur fossils, while also following Horner as he presents his view of the theropod dinosaur Tyrannosaurus rex as a scavenger rather than a predator, as it is often portrayed in popular culture.

 Plot

 The program shows Horner and his digging team as they travel to the Hell Creek Formation in Montana, United States, and dig up dinosaurs.

 The program also follows Horner as he presents arguments for his case of Tyrannosaurus as a scavenger.
 Horner argues that there is not the slightest evidence that Tyrannosaurus hunted its own prey.
-Instead, Horner believe the evidence should be clear that Tyrannosaurus was a scavenger, lamenting that "no one likes that idea".
+Instead, Horner believes the evidence should be clear that Tyrannosaurus was a scavenger, lamenting that "no one likes that idea".
 Some of Horner's arguments for a scavenger-only Tyrannosaurus are: